-South Florida State College’s Florida Farmworker Jobs and Education Program (FJEP) helps migrant and seasonal farmworkers and their dependents in Highlands, Hardee, and DeSoto counties receive technical training and develop working skills for a lucrative career.
+South Florida State College’s Florida Farmworker Career Development Program (FCDP) helps migrant and seasonal farmworkers and their dependents in Highlands, Hardee, and DeSoto counties receive technical training and develop working skills for a lucrative career.

 By participating in this program, migrant and seasonal farmworkers and their families can achieve economic self-sufficiency, better pay, and a stable employment future.

 - Counseling to help you set your career goals